 AMD vs. Intel processors: Manufacturing process, heat, and power consumption

 Both AMD and Intel have capable processors; there’s no question about it.
 However, when it comes to specs, there are some differences between them.
-While Intel was almost always first in technological advances in the past, with AMD overshadowing it in the last couple of years, both companies seem equally advanced today.
+While Intel was almost always first in technological advances in the past, AMD has been overshadowing it in the last couple of years, and both companies seem equally advanced today.

 One key factor determining a processor’s performance and efficiency is the manufacturing process, also known as lithography or the node.
 This refers to the size of the processor’s transistors, measured in nanometers (nm).
 The smaller the transistors, the more they can fit on a chip, resulting in higher performance and lower power consumption.